EMPAT94/dotfiles/README.md

 2. Cd into the dir `cd ~/.dotfiles`

-3. Dry-run on a app, eg firefox `stow --verbose --no firefox`
+3. Dry-run on a app, eg firefox `stow --verbose --no zsh`

 4. Live-run on a app, eg nvim `stow --verbose nvim`